alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 ```

 That is a useful pattern.
 It gives an effectful call one pure-like property: repetition becomes safer.
 The caller gains flexibility even though the call still interacts with the world.

+The same thing happens with other guarantees.
+A stable cache around an effectful call may depend on a version key, a snapshot, a clock boundary, or a rule that the underlying data cannot change during the operation.
+A retry may depend on deduplication state in another system.
+A deterministic result may depend on reading the time once at the boundary and passing it inward.
+None of that is fake or bad.
+It just means the property is no longer coming from the method alone.
+It is coming from the method plus supporting infrastructure.

+In that sense, effectful systems often try to recover some of the caller freedoms that pure methods provide directly.
+They pin down hidden inputs, suppress duplicate effects, or hold the environment steady enough that the call behaves more predictably.
+That is often the right engineering move.
+It is still a larger maintenance burden because part of the contract now lives outside the method.

 ## Mutation and hidden inputs